vrischmann/zig-sqlite/README.md

 * `TEXT` can be read into any array of `u8` provided the data fits.
 * `BLOB` follows the same rules as `TEXT`.

+Note that arrays must have a sentinel because we need a way to communicate where the data actually stops in the array, so for example use `[200:0]u8` for a `TEXT` field.

 ### Comptime checked statements

 Prepared statements contain _comptime_ metadata which is used to validate that every call to `exec`, `one` and `all` provides the appropriate number of bind parameters.